Yusuf Blanton

 "In the neon desert of Cordova, survival isn't a right.
 It’s a heist."

 Excommunicated and cast into the gutters, Sakeenah Bailey lands in the crosshairs of Tony Vee, the drug-fueled King of Cordova's flesh empire.
 But Sakeenah is a poet with a switchblade.
-Armed with explosive journals and an alliance with a closeted federal deputy, she targets the city's glamorous drag pageant to burn the castle down, recruiting Justice Hawkins, Tony’s top-earning queen, to pull it off.

 Acquire on Amazon